Bartelds/espnet/egs2/asr_dro/asr1/README.md

 ## Requirements

-- Python 3.7+
+- Python 3.7 or higher
-- PyTorch 1.10+
+- PyTorch 1.10 or higher
 - ESPnet
 - Transformers (for pre-trained models)
 - SCTK (for scoring)

-See `requirements.txt` for the full list of dependencies.
+For a complete list of dependencies, please refer to the `requirements.txt` file.

 ---